 Can I time the market to cut out losses caused by market volatility?

 Every investor would like to sell their shares the day before the market falls and buy them again the day after.
-But by trying to anticipate falling share prices like this, investors are liable to miss out on positive returns, and may end up worse off than if they stayed invested.
+But by trying to anticipate falling share prices like this, investors are liable to miss out on positive returns, and may end up worse-off than if they’d stayed invested.

 Research shows that jumping in and out of the market can lead to missed opportunities.
-Our investment team found that, in the 20 years ending 31st December 2016, the UK stock market returned an average of 13.9% a year, not taking into account investment fees.
+Our investment team found that, between January 2000 and December 2021, the UK stock market returned an average of 4.6% a year, not taking into account investment fees.
+If you missed the ten best days over that period, your return would have been just 1.5%.

 Any more questions about market volatility?

-This page is meant as a guide to market volatility containing links to our investment team’s writings on the subject.
+This page is meant as a guide to market volatility, containing links to our investment team’s further views on the subject.
 We aim to update it whenever we publish new information.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past performance and forecasts are not reliable indicators of future performance.